Danielle Colby: Performance career

 Colby owned and played on a female roller derby team, the Big Mouth Mickies, for three years until injuries forced her to give it up.

 While living with her family in Chicago, she attended a burlesque performance starring comedian Margaret Cho and dancer Satan's Angel prompting her to become a burlesque dancer.
 After she moved back with her family to the Quad Cities area of Iowa, she created the professional burlesque troupe Burlesque Le Moustache, with nine performers, including Colby herself with the stage name Dannie Diesel.
 They toured eastern Iowa and western Illinois.
 As of October 2014, Colby owned a burlesque academy called Dannie Diesel's Bump 'n' Grind Academy in the Rogers Park neighborhood of Chicago which is by Evanston.

 American Pickers

 Colby was a close friend of American Pickers Mike Wolfe for a decade before the concept of the show had even been developed.
 Once the show was sold to the History Channel, Wolfe asked Colby to work at the office of the antique shop Antique Archaeology.

 American Pickers premiered on the History Channel on January 18, 2010.
-It was the top rated non-fiction series of 2010 among total viewers and adults 25–54.